Fuzzy join with other dataset (memory-based)

 Requirements and limitations

 The ‘other’ dataset must fit in RAM.
 A good limit would be that it should not be more than ~500 000 rows.
-If this is not the case, you should use a recipe to join the datasets (for example, a Pig, Hive, Python or SQL recipe).
+If this is not the case, you should use a recipe to join the datasets (for example, a Hive, Python or SQL recipe).

 Both the dataset being processed and the ‘other’ dataset must contain a column containing the join key. # Fuzziness and simplification The processor performs a fuzzy search by computing the ‘distance’ between two string (roughly speaking, the number of differing characters between them).
 In order to increase the recall (ie, the number of times we find a match), it is generally recommended to first ‘simplify’ the text in both datasets, to remove some variance.
 This processor has built-in simplification options.